mesosphere/marathon/docs/docs/upgrade/network-api-migration.md

 #### Missing container network name (Invalid)

-You must supply a `name` property to use a container network unless you have configured Marathon with the `default_network_name` flag set.
+You must supply a `name` property to use a container network unless you set the `default_network_name` flag when configuring Marathon.
+[Learn more about command line flags](http://mesosphere.github.io/marathon/docs/command-line-flags.html).

 <table class="table">
   <tbody>